Macrometacorp/docs/docs/apps/realtime-log-analytics.md

 ## Solution

-1. Create and publish the following Stream Workers in your GDN account:
+1. Create and publish the following stream workers in your GDN account:

 ```
 log-generator